nfdi4plants/nfdi4plants.knowledgebase/src/docs/community-docs/CMML/cmml-quickstart.md

 ### 📖 Introduction to DataHUB

-This section has the aim to give you a short introduction to some helpful parts of DataHUB.
-The sidebar is found at the left of the website.
+This section gives you a short introduction to some helpful parts of DataHUB.
+The sidebar is found on the left side of the website.

 <img src="image/cmml-quickstart/ARC_Menu.png" style="width:25%; display: block; margin: 20px auto;">